GiorgosKoulouris/ec2configs-deployment/README.md

 Users can be defined as applications administrators.
 App admins have complete visibility and full access to all configurations.
 They can also create and delete user groups and add/remove users from them.
 Note that for a user to be present in the app, they need to have logged in to the application successfully at least once.
 For a user to be application admin, they need to be member of an Entra ID user group.
 This group's ID is defined during the application deployment and can change at anytime.

+Ream more on how to prepare the application and the tenant [here](https://learn.microsoft.com/en-us/entra/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-tenant)

 ## Application Components

 The application has various elements and workloads that enable its full functionality.
 Briefly: